Peace (2022 film): Soundtrack

 The songs were tuned by Jubair Muhammed for the lyrics written by Sanfeer K and Dinu Mohan.
 'Kallatharam..' song has Sanfeer K also, as composer.
 Shahabaz Aman and Joju George are among the playback singers of the film.

 Release

-The had a theatrical release on 26 August 2022.
+Peace had a theatrical release on 26 August 2022.
 The film was released through the SunNXT OTT platform on 5 October 2022.

-Critical Response
+Critical response

 Princy Alexander of Onmanorama mentioned that "The film scores well in the climax, and the movie ends with a promise of a second part".
 Aparna Prasanthi of Malayalam Indian Express appreciated the movie as a "Non-linear experimental film", but also stated that it's not everyone's cup of tea.
 Tony of ManoramaOnline stated that the film is an enjoyable black humour fun ride and appreciated the director for showing maturity in his debut film itself.
 A reviewer of Asianet News called the movie as a thrilling and enjoyable film, appreciating the entire cast, the twist in climax and the debutant director.